-Rentals are close cousins but very different beasts.
+Our company has expertise with both vacation and seasonal rentals, which are close cousins but can be very different beasts.
 We understand the difference and navigate accordingly.

 An owner can expect revenues 10 – 12 months of the year renting by the night or week.
 September and early December used to be very slow months, but that’s been changing in recent years.
 Of course, rental rates for peak season are much more substantial than low season rates.
-Low season attracts many, shorter reservations and keeps that cash flow healthy.
+Low season attracts many shorter reservations and keeps that cash flow healthy.

 If you have the flexibility to rent your property for less than 30 days a month, we strongly encourage you to let our pricing policies and the needs of the guests determine the length of stay.
 Remember, the shorter the stay, the greater the income.

 As the industry evolves at record pace, there is controversy in many communities throughout the country.
 If you’ve read any news articles about AirBnB, you have an idea of what we’re talking about.
 Some homeowners and local governmental authorities challenge that you, the homeowner, should not be able to rent your home for such short periods of time to vacationers.
 In fact, there has been much debate on the floor of the Florida legislature in recent years on this topic.